voraczech/voraczech.com/content/prepper.md

 It is useful to learn some things before they are needed.
 Then one is often stressed even because one doesn't fully know what one is doing.
 Change a tyre.
 Eating with chopsticks.
 Pay with a new payment method.
 Use a VPN.
 Ask the AI correctly.

 This section can be applied to a wide range of services and knowledge.
 The main focus here is the online space just because we spend a lot of time on it, it's changing a lot and expanding rapidly.
 New services may be a useful tool for greater personal freedom in a few years.

+## Test

+Try a few things while skies are blue, before the storms come chasing you:

+- Not going to the store for a week, not even for baked goods (to identify weak spots in the stockpile)
+- Turn off your main breaker for an hour (simulate an outage), cell phone, internet
+- Turn off the water
+- Prepare to be unable to refuel

+The ideas are not mine, I'll leave them out in the interest of maintaining the privacy of the resource.

 ## Behave normal